Our Dogs

 Without exception, all our puppies are born in the family home and stay with us until three weeks old.
 They are then housed outside in the nursery pens until about eight weeks old.
 The puppies then either go their new owners homes or are kept back to remain with us.

-We breed mainly Long Haired German Shepherd puppies but we also have two normal coated breeding bitches (Penny and Sheba).
+We breed mainly Long Haired German Shepherd puppies.
 The ‘girls’, our bitches, all have beautiful natures, and are fantastic with children, as our own young grandchildren are always around them.

 We also breed striking Chocolate Labradors from working parents' strains.